4.38 from 171 votes

 • Spray an 8×8 square baking dish with cooking spray.

-• In a large bowl, mix together the oats, almond milk, cocoa powder, maple syrup, baking powder, sea salt, flaxseed, mashed banana, coconut oil, peanut butter and vanilla.
+• In a large bowl, mix together the oats, non-dairy milk, cocoa powder, maple syrup, baking powder, sea salt, flaxseed, mashed banana, coconut oil, peanut butter and vanilla.
 Stir together, then add 1/8 cup of the chopped chocolate.

 • Carefully pour oatmeal mixture into the prepared baking dish.